mondele/btt-writer-docs/docs/dTranslate.rst

 Translate
 ^^^^^^^^^^^

 1. For the initial translation, use Blind Edit Mode, which is organized to work with blind drafting.
-To use Blind Edit Mode, see *How do I set up to translate the Bible or Open Bible Stories?* in `translationStudio for the Desktop <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/desktop.rst>`_
+To use Blind Edit Mode, see *How do I set up to translate the Bible or Open Bible Stories?* in `BTT Writer for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/desktop.rst>`_

-2. You may want to read `MAST Core Concepts <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/MAST.rst>`_ to understand the steps of blind drafting translation.
+2. You may want to read `<https://bibleineverylanguage.org/processes/mast/>`_ to understand the steps of blind drafting translation.

 3. Open the project for the story or book that is being translated and click the Read view icon.